-Federal, State, and local regulatory agencies' published databases were reviewed to identify potential hazardous materials issues in the Proposed Action Area.
+Federal, State, and local regulatory agencies' published databases were reviewed to identify potential hazardous materials issues in the project area.
 Findings from the database/records reviews were evaluated according to proximity to the proposed investigation areas, anticipated activities, and likelihood of hazardous materials-related exposure.